 Then again, Indian people are likely to be very helpful if, for example, you need their help getting on and off buses or up stairs.
 Taxis and rickshaws are easily affordable and very adaptable; if you rent one for a day, the driver is certain to help you on and off, and perhaps even around the sites you visit.
 If you employ a guide, they may also be prepared to help you with steps and obstacles.

 If complete independence is out of the question, going with an able-bodied companion might be on the cards.
-Some package tour operators try to cater for travellers with disabilities – Bales and Somak among them – but you should always contact any operator and discuss your exact needs with them before making a booking.
+There are some specialist operators for tourists with limited mobility – Enable Holidays offer a good “Golden Triangle” tour, for example – and some mainstream package-tour operators try to cater for travellers with disabilities but you should always contact any operator and discuss your exact needs with them before making a booking.
 You should also make sure you are covered by any insurance policy you take out.

-For more information about disability issues in India, check the Disability India Network website at w disabilityindia.org.Read More
+For more information about disability issues in India, check the government website disabilityaffairs.gov.in.